DevYeom/OneWay/README.md

 // Prints "10", "20"
 ```

-Of course, you can observe specific properties only.
+Of course, you can also observe specific properties.

 ```swift
 // number <- 10, 10, 20 ,20